zubeax/zubeax.github.io/_posts/2024-06-05-installing-minio.markdown

 ### Minio Tenant User + Password

-Login to the Operator with the access token retrieved as outlined above and go to the 'Configuration' tab.
+Login to the Operator with the access token retrieved as outlined above and go to the `Configuration` tab.
 ![Minio Tenant User+Password.png]({{ "/assets/images/2024-06-05-installing-minio/Minio Tenant User+Password.png" | relative_url }})

 Set the values for MINIO_ROOT_USER and MINIO_ROOT_PASSWORD.